markbailey0356/postcss-omnicss/README.md

           * `filter-$drop-shadow-blur(5px)`
       * Setting one property based on another
         * Sometimes our properties are related to one another and it's nice to be able to express that explicitly.
-        * For example, the following OmniCSS classes would make a square element with a width and height of `10rem`: `$width-10rem width-$width height-$w`
+        * For example, the following OmniCSS classes would make a square element with a width and height of `10rem`: `$width-10rem width-$width height-$width`
-        * This declares a variable `w` equal to `10rem` and then sets the width and height to that value.
+        * This declares a variable `$width` equal to `10rem` and then sets the width and height to that value.
         * The advantage of this is that we can change the width later without remembering to also change the height to match.
+        * For example, we can change the width and height of the element to `5rem` by adding the following class: `m:$width-5rem`
         * With shorthands, this becomes: `$w-10rem w-$w h-$w`
         * This can be used in combination with calc() to create different aspect ratios.
         * For example, changing the previous example to a 16:9 box would be as simple as follows: `$width-10rem width-$width height-calc(9/16*$w)`